mike-gimelfarb/cocoa/docs/multivariate.rst

 and values are drawn from it before each mutation and crossover operation.

-The COCOA version implements the optional external archive as described for JADE, as well as the linear population size reduction described in the aforementioned paper.
+The COCOA version implements the optional external archive as described for JADE, the linear population size reduction described in the aforementioned paper, and the crossover rate repair strategy.

-.. function:: SHADE(mfev, npinit, tol, archive = True, h = 100, npmin = 4)
+.. function:: SHADE(mfev, npinit, tol, archive = True, repaircr = True, h = 100, npmin = 4)

    Initializes a new L-SHADE optimizer with the specified parameters.